streamlit/streamlit/docs/streamlit_configuration.md

 # If false, will attempt to open a browser window on start.
 # Default: false unless (1) we are on a Linux box where DISPLAY is unset, or (2) server.liveSave is set.
 headless = false

-# Immediately share the app in such a way that enables live monitoring, and post-run analysis.
-# Default: false
-liveSave = false

 # Automatically rerun script when the file is modified on disk.
 # Default: false